We are going to talk about how computers represent images, and the image features that are important when we use them in a webpage.

 PNG: The winning format

 So, in the end, the internet is now dominated by PNGs and JPGs, but JPGs are slowly losing their importance as PNGs becomes more and more popular.
-Basically, PNGs has all the advantages of GIFs and JPEGs, while the price to pay is only a small increase in the image size.
+Basically, PNGs have all the advantages of GIFs and JPEGs, while the price to pay is only a small increase in the image size.

 Image resizing in CSS